FStarLang/pulse/artifact/README.md

 - `lib/common` and `lib/core`: contain the F* definitions for the PulseCore logic.
 This directories can be checked fully by running 'make lib-core'.
-There is no imperative Pulse code here, only pure F*
+There is no imperative Pulse code here, only pure F*.

 - `lib/pulse`: contains the Pulse library, e.g. with implementations for references, arrays, linked lists, task pools, etc.